tauqeer112/MTP_SSL/README.md

 - There are two folders `Pretraining` and `Finetuning`.
 The `Pretraining` folder contains SSL code for different datasets which can be run easily. for example `python SSL_covid19.py`
 - There are five folders for different datasets for finetuning inside `Finetuning` folder.
 You can run the python script for random weight initializaion , imageNet as well as SSL after loading the SSL pretrained model.

+### How to visualize the results.

+- You can use the tensorboard logs stored in lightning logs to visualize the results.